panoply/liquify/packages/parser/readme.md

 ## Usage

 **Please note:** there are very little use cases where you would require this parser.
-Generally speaking, the Liquify IDE plugin which consumes this package should suffice and facilitate most if not all your requirements when developing with Liquid, which is what this parser is designed for.
+The Liquify IDE plugin that consumes this package should suffice and facilitate most (if not all) your requirements when developing with Liquid.

 ```js
 import { Parser } from "@liquify/liquid-parser";